-The ELSD has selected DS2 architects for the project based on their statement of qualifications.
-Construction meetings will regularly take place to develop the scope of the project.
+The ELSD selected DS2 architects for the project based on their statement of qualifications.
+Construction meetings have regularly taken place to develop the scope of the project and to recommend necessary changes throughout the process.
 The ELSD construction team consists of (2) ELSD Board of Education members, the ELSD administration (Superintendent/Treasurer/Principals/Technology director/facilities supervisor/ director of special programs), and the project architect (DS2).

 In summary, ARP ESSER funds have provided school districts with a unique opportunity to address some of their existing facilities needs to enhance the health and safety of district students.
-The ELSD is excited to take advantage of the availability of federal grant dollars to fund these projects.
+The ELSD is excited to take advantage of the availability of federal grant dollars to fund this project.

 Architect and Engineers- DS2